 Here is a video of some of our favorite home remedies for heartburn:

-If you would like to read about other remedies you will find our Guide to Digestive Disorders of value.
+If you would like to read about other remedies, you will find our Guide to Digestive Disorders of value.
+You can also find many more natural remedies for indigestion and many other ailments in our book, Quick & Handy Home Remedies.

 Share your own favorite home remedies for heartburn in the comment section below.